How to use Input Parameters in SQL Stored Procedure or use Input Parameters in Select, Insert, and Update Stored Procedures with an example.

 Let me show you the table.

-Input Parameters in SQL Stored Procedure Update Statement
+Input Parameters in Stored Procedure Update Statement

 Run input parameters in stored procedure query